NovoNordisk-OpenSource/decentralized-tech-radar/docs/dev_docs/merger.md

 * `MergeFromFolder(folderPath string) error`
   * **What it is**: A public function that takes one argument: A path to a folder, which in the default case, when adding the cache flag, is the cache folder itself.
   * **What it does**: If the cache folder exists, it reads all files from said folder, and appends them to cachePaths.
 It then checks whether or not cachePaths contain anything, and if so, merges the file with `MergeCSV(cachePaths)`.

+* `DuplicateRemoval(filepaths ...string) error`
+  * **What it is:**: A public function that takes multiple filepaths to specfiles of type string
+  * **What it does**: Goes through the files given, removes duplicates, and overwrites the original file with a new file without the duplicates.